FBI seizes Nevada GOP chairman's phone as part of fake elector investigation

 In a statement after the event, Nevada GOP chair Michael McDonald said the party’s electors convened in Carson City due to ongoing legal battles seeking to overturn the election results.
 Nevada Republicans lost all court cases involving allegations of voter fraud.

 McDonald’s attorney, Richard Wright, was unavailable Wednesday.
-Defense attorney George Kelesis told the I-Team he had “no comment about the FBI.”
+Defense attorney George Kelesis told KLAS he had “no comment about the FBI.”

 The subpoenas, issued in late January, said in part, “… We are seeking information about your role and participation in the purported slate of electors casting votes for Donald Trump and, to the extent relevant, your role in the events of January 6, 2021.”